Menu

 Physical Education & Human Performance Department Program Learning Outcomes

-1. The student will demonstrate personal competence in teaching movement concepts and motor skills for a variety of physical activities using effective teaching strategies.
+1. Demonstrate personal competence in teaching movement concepts and motor skills for a variety of physical activities using effective teaching strategies.

-2. The student will create and use appropriate assessments and provide feedback to evaluate student learning and achievement of instructional goals and objectives.
+2. Create and use appropriate assessments and provide feedback to evaluate student learning and achievement of instructional goals and objectives.

-3. The student will plan sequential instructional plans to align with lesson and unit objectives that are standards based and address the needs of all students.
+3. Plan sequential instructional plans to align with lesson and unit objectives that are standards based and address the needs of all students.

-4. The student will use a variety of strategies to modify and deliver lessons to meet the needs of diverse and special needs students.
+4. Use a variety of strategies to modify and deliver lessons to meet the needs of diverse and special needs students.

-5. The student will demonstrate competence in designing and implementing lessons to teach healthy behaviors for lifelong habits.
+5. Demonstrate competence in designing and implementing lessons to teach healthy behaviors for lifelong habits.

 Physics Department Program Learning Outcomes